 U.S. policies and leadership directly influence policies and decisions globally, and we know that it is women who are often most acutely impacted—for better or for worse.
 For example, we know that U.S. policies can directly block women’s access to reproductive health and rights.
 The ‘global gag rule’ prohibited U.S. foreign aid to any organization that delivers abortion services, but was repealed by President Obama.
-Before the law’s repeal, there was a massive chilling effect on many global efforts for reproductive health—and it can be reinstated by the new administration.
+Before the law’s repeal, there was a massive chilling effect on many global efforts for reproductive health—and it has been reinstated and expanded by the new administration, with frightening potential for women’s access to reliable healthcare.
 Conversely, the U.S. State Department’s leadership on issues such as ending child marriage has been a positive global force for advancing women’s rights.
 The U.S.’s stance on human rights is critical to protecting women’s rights all over the world—especially in armed conflict and political turmoil as it is in such scenarios that sexual violence escalates and women’s needs and voices are often silenced.

 We will voice our opinions on key decisions and announcements, and we will continue to build unstoppable movements to advance equality and resist rollbacks in women’s rights.

 I’m adding my name here to stand in solidarity with women and allies in the United States and around the globe.
 I commit to remaining vigilant over the next four years and adding my voice, my resources, and my energy to advance women’s rights and human rights globally.